-Managing Chronic Disease and Pain: Dealing with a chronic disease or pain can impact nearly all aspects of daily life.
+Dealing with chronic disease or pain can affect your daily life.
 Learn about the actions you can take to manage it.

 It’s important to stay organized and properly manage multiple medications.
 Learn about the strategies you can use to safely keep track of your prescriptions.

 Geriatric assessments consider the state of the mind, body, and spirit when assessing an older adult’s physical and mental health, ability to perform daily activities, and their environment in order to improve their quality of life.